 - 23. Upon receipt of the WIF from the entity calling the witness, the VWU will make travel arrangements for the witness.
 These arrangements will include, but are not limited to, making local and international travel arrangements, organising passports, visas, and accommodation, and providing travel escorts when necessary.
 The VWU will take into consideration the particular needs of the respective witness when providing for the different logistical and operational arrangements. - 24.
-Wherever possible8, the VWU will arrange for witnesses to travel jointly to the seat of the Court.
-This practice is beneficial for the well-being of the witnesses.
+Wherever possible3, the VWU may, in consultation with the calling entity and the LRV, where applicable, arrange for witnesses to travel jointly to the seat of the Court.
+In determining whether or not witnesses should travel jointly, regard shall be had, in particular, to whether the witness is participating in the Court's protection programme ('ICCPP'), whether joint travel might compromise confidentiality in respect of the witness's interaction with the Court and the risk of 'contamination' of the witness's evidence.
+In the event of irreconcilable disagreement between the calling party and the VWU, the Chamber shall be seised of the matter in a timely manner.

-7 This is of particular importance as the VWU support staff will explain the practical implications of such measures to the witnesses in the course of the court room familiarisation.
+2 This is of particular importance as the VWU support staff will explain the practical implications of such measures to the witnesses in the course of the court room familiarisation.